 It is very important that the emergency contacts on your registration card are kept up-to-date, including telephone numbers and names of family and friends that would be available to pick up your student in the event the parent or guardian is not available.

-1. Every day your child is absent, parents should call the school (801-584-2940)) to report your student’s absence.
-Please send a note with your student when they return to school.
-Your student’s absence is recorded as an “excused” absence.
+1. Every day your child is absent, parents should call the school (801-584-2940) to report your student’s absence or send a note with your student when they return to school.
+Your student’s absence will then be recorded as an “excused” absence.

 2. In the event the office is not made aware of an absence, the absence is entered as “unexcused.”
 The automated attendance system will place a call to parents to notify them of the “unexcused” absence.

 3. Extended absences for illness will need a doctor’s note.
-Also an extended absence will need to be addressed with the teacher for the purpose of school work makeup.
+Also, an extended absence will need to be addressed with the teacher for the purpose of making up school work missed due to the absence.
 Teachers will not assign work to students before an absence.
-Students may take their materials with them and check the teacher's Canvas page to make up any missed work.
+Students may take their materials with them and check the teacher's Canvas page to work on and make up any missed work.

 4. If your student has more than eight excused absences, the principal may require a doctor’s note for additional absences.